pspdev/pspdev.github.io/README.md

 make
 </pre>

-<p>This will result in an EBOOT.PB` file in the build directory.
+<p>This will result in an EBOOT.PBP` file in the build directory.
 Put it in a directory in ms0:/PSP/GAME/ and the PSP can run it.</p>

-If you have sdl2 dev package and a compiler installed this code will also build on Linux for Linux by running:
+<p>If you have sdl2 dev package and a compiler installed this code will also build on Linux for Linux by running:</p>

 <pre>
 mkdir build && cd build